The steady voice of science is beginning to be heard: Looking back on our week in the town of Davos05 Feb 2020 · 5 min read

 We held a series of panel discussions, media interviews and press conferences to showcase our transformation into a company focused on instigating a major breakthrough in public health.

 Our guests listened, probed, raised questions, and offered opinions.
-But most importantly, they joined with us in having a conversation about the issues and ways in which they could be addressed.
+But most importantly, they joined us in having a conversation about the issues and ways in which they could be addressed.

 Wikipedia founder on “scary headlines”